SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 ## Why Finance Equipment?

-* 100% financing with zero down payment available in qualifying cases
-* Maintain cash flow, manage risk, and navigate business fluctuations
+* Maintain and free up cash flow, manage risk, and navigate business fluctuations
 * Benefit from IRS Section 179 (applicable to capital leases)
 * Keep up to date with new technology
 * Leverage equipment expertise
+* 100% financing with zero down payment available in some cases

 ## Equipment Finance Structures